 Head Coach Grant Robbins

-Grant Robbins, a veteran coach with over 15 years building and leading programs to postseason appearances, enters his third year at Kansas State in 2016-17.
+Grant Robbins, a veteran coach with over 15 years building and leading programs to postseason appearances, enters his fourth year at Kansas State in 2017-18.
 Robbins, whose resume includes three coach of the year honors in two conferences, guiding six teams to NCAA play and whose Memphis team captured the 2012 Conference USA Championship, was tabbed the 13th men's golf coach at Kansas State on May 18, 2014.

-One of the squad’s top-five finishes was a fourth-place showing at the Golfweek Conference Challenge, where the Wildcats carded the 17th best 54-hole score in school history with an 851, which featured a 279 during the second round to tie for 20th all-time at K-State.
+One of that squad’s top-five finishes was a fourth-place showing at the Golfweek Conference Challenge, where the Wildcats carded the 17th best 54-hole score in school history with an 851, which featured a 279 during the second round to tie for 20th all-time at K-State.
 In all, Kansas State produced three of the top 25 three-round scores in school history in 2015-16.

-At the Golfweek Conference Challenge, freshman Jeremy Gandon won his first-collegiate event thanks to a three-round score of 205 – tied for the 10th-best mark in school history – which featured a third-round score of 6-under par 66 – tied for the 15th-best round in K-State history.
-Gandon, who also tallied a 72-hole score of 285 to rank second in program history, finished the 2015-16 with the ninth-best stroke average all-time at K-State at 72.76.
+At the Golfweek Conference Challenge, then-freshman Jeremy Gandon won his first-collegiate event thanks to a three-round score of 205 – tied for the 10th-best mark in school history – which featured a third-round score of 6-under par 66 – tied for the 15th-best round in K-State history.
+Gandon, who also tallied a 72-hole score of 285 to rank second in program history, finished the 2015-16 season with the ninth-best stroke average all-time at K-State at 72.76.